 Awarded by the Jordan family and the Department of Economics.
-These renewable scholarships are awarded to several students each academic year.
+These renewable scholarships are awarded to several students each academic year and can be used toward academic studies, summer research programs, study abroad, internships.
 Criteria for consideration include financial need and/or academic merit.
 To be considered for scholarship renewal, recipients must reapply each academic year.

 - Must have 3.0 GPA or higher

 - Majors who do not meet these criteria are asked to explain in their application why they should be given special consideration.

 1) For continuing students, most scholarships are due on March 15.
 In order to apply, please go to the scholarship login web page: https://financialaid.boisestate.edu/scholarships/boise-state-scholarship-application/

 Please answer all of the questions after you sign in.
 Especially important: please answer “YES” to the following question on the scholarship application page: